ionic-team/ionic-framework/core/src/components/menu-controller/readme.md

 #### close()

-Close the Menu.
-If no `menuId` is given as the first argument then it'll close any menu which is open.
-If a `menuId` is given then it'll close that exact menu.
+Close the menu.
+If no menu is specified, then it will close any menu that is open.
+If a menu is specified, it will close that menu.

 #### createAnimation()